yegor256/blog/_drafts/logging.md

 to write a proper assertion, which would look into the XML document and ensure that there were proper elements inside.
 I just printed it to the console, _visually_ confirmed its validity and called it a day.
-If I had more time, this is how I would write a much better unit test (I made the [improvements](https://github.com/polystat/polystat/issues/10) in Polystat tests just now):
+If I'd had more time, this is how I would have written a much better unit test (I made the [improvements](https://github.com/polystat/polystat/issues/10) in Polystat tests just now):

 {% highlight java %}